gaissmai/bart/README.md

 This binary tree is represented with popcount‑compressed sparse arrays for **level compression**.
-Combined with a **novel path compression**, this design reduces memory consumption by nearly two [orders of magnitude](https://github.com/gaissmai/iprbench) compared to ART, while delivering even faster lookup times for prefix searches.
+Combined with a **novel path compression**, this design reduces memory consumption by nearly two [orders of magnitude](https://github.com/gaissmai/iprbench) compared to ART, while delivering even faster lookup times for prefix searches (see linked benchmarks).

 ## Usage and Compilation